Singaporeans: Early years

-A small Malay kingdom, known as the Kingdom of Singapura, was founded in 1299 by a fleeing Srivijayan prince, Sang Nila Utama, who was crowned as the Raja of the new state.
-After the fall of the kingdom in 1398, the island fell under the suzerainty of various regional empires and Malayan sultanates until its destruction by Portuguese raiders in 1613.

-Prior to the arrival of Raffles, there were about a hundred indigenous Malays living on the island under the Johor Sultanate.
+A small Malay polity, known as the Kingdom of Singapura, was founded in 1299 by a fleeing Srivijayan prince, Sang Nila Utama, who was crowned as the Raja of the new state.
+It was largely Hindu–Buddhist.
+After the fall of the kingdom in 1398, the island fell under the suzerainty of the Majapahit and subsequently the Malacca Sultanate until its destruction by Portuguese raiders in 1613.
+Afterwards, Singapore fell into obscurity from the 17th to 18th centuries.
+Prior to the arrival of Raffles in 1819, there were about a hundred indigenous Malays living on the island under the Johor Sultanate.
 Most of the indigenous Malays came from the Malay Archipelago.
-There were an estimated 150 people living on the island, who were predominantly Orang Laut with small population of 120 Malays who were the followers of Temenggong Abdul Rahman, and about 20–30 Chinese.
+There were an estimated 150 people living on the island, who were predominantly the Orang Laut with small population of 120 Malays who were the followers of Temenggong Abdul Rahman, and about 20 to 30 Chinese.